 The coupon craze never happened in the UK as it did in Canada and America.

 My parents at times wished it had especially after they had seen how much we picked up for free or near free.

 Grocery Shopping For A Single Person

-Today I’m going to run down all the tips I can think of to help our single guy Craig get into the grocery store as fast as he can and home in the kitchen creating meals for one person…himself!
+I’m going to run down all the tips to help our single guy Craig get into the grocery store fast and home into his kitchen creating meals for one.

 Grocery shopping is not scary nor is it difficult but with some learning and experience you will become a professional grocery shopper in no time.

 First things first, you need to know How much your grocery budget should be?

 If you aren’t already using a budget you can download our budget for free and it’s not just for your groceries it’s for all your expenses which when I was a student or single I wished I had used.

 I love to eat and I am a big fan of eating lots of vegetables, grains, beans, and proteins so stocking up on my favourites each week was easy.